Updated August 2021

 Aim for inclusive design through participatory approaches

-The best way to learn more about disabilities and how to accommodate them is by involving those who experience them.
-Creating a disability roundtable in which members of a number of various departments can share ideas as to what employees of all different abilities need at different stages in their employment.
+The best way to learn more about disabilities and disability inclusion is by involving those who experience them.
+Creating a disability roundtable with members of various departments provides a place for employees to share what they need at different stages in their employment.

-Many accommodations can be improved by understanding disabilities and what they require.
-Including the employees with disabilities in these decisions provides the most accurate information.
-Focus groups can provide insight into the barriers faced by people with disabilities.
+Understanding disabilities and what they require can improve many accommodations.
+Include employees with disabilities in these decisions to provide the most accurate information.
+Focus groups can provide insight into the barriers people with disabilities face.

 Accessibility teams allow companies to pair the experiences of people within the organization to customers on the outside.
-For example, an accessibility team that includes employees with disabilities can be utilized in conjunction with a customer service team to ensure the needs of customers with disabilities are addressed.
+For example, an accessibility team that includes employees with disabilities might collaborate with a customer service team to address the needs of customers with disabilities.

 Some companies use early recruiting initiatives like programs for students with disabilities to expose those students to a variety of job possibilities and also demonstrate the company’s dedication to inclusive hiring practices.